OpenFolf/frontend-application/README.md

 We use Prettier+ESLint with a set of custom rules for code formatting and to insure that the team has a unified style in the code written.

-The frontend uses VueJS along with some of it's packages.
+The frontend uses VueJS along with some of its packages.

 We embrace and try to follow the ideas of JAM Stack for this project.
 We really appreciate how developer friendly the core idea is.